AnguloJM/Kepler/README.md

 ## Project Description

-Informative library that can retrieve a wide range of data based on user input.
-Data can include books, movies, podcasts, music, videos, music videos, audiobooks, and TV shows.
-This application retrieves infromation based off of iTunes API database.
+Informative library that can retrieve data based on user input.
+Data can include albums, artist, music, and music samples.

 ## API and Data Sample